-If you have trouble slicing your acorn squash open, pop it into microwave for a minute or two to soften it up a bit.
+If you have trouble slicing your acorn squash open, pop it into the microwave for a minute or two to soften it up a bit.

 And your acorn squash RECIPE:

-The most popular way to serve acorn squash is to cut in half, scoop out the seeds and then fill (did I just say FILL??… I mean spread) the center with butter and brown sugar.
+The most popular way to serve acorn squash is to cut it in half, scoop out the seeds, and then fill (did I just say FILL??… I mean spread) the center with butter and brown sugar.
 The halves are then placed on a baking sheet and roasted for about an hour or until soft.
 Cinnamon and nutmeg can be added to enhance the flavor.